spotinst/help/src/docs/ocean/features/commitments-setup-aks.md

 1. Select the permissions in accordance with those you purchased from Azure.
 By default, both RI and SP are selected.

-2. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level with PowerShell:
+2. Use the following Azure PowerShell script to assign the Reservation Reader role / Savings Plan role at the tenant level with PowerShell:

 ```
 Import-Module Az.Accounts